Improving Public Health and Safety With Satellites

 HAQAST is.
 And their brand of public outreach involves special issues of industry magazines, visits to meetings of professional organizations and state consortiums, social media, and visits with individual agencies and small groups in an effort to remove any and all barriers.

 “A lot of people have no idea where the front door is: ‘Can you just call up a scientist?’” says Holloway.
 “And they really don’t know if you can ask a scientist to get something you need.
 We want those questions.”

-This article reprinted from materials provided by Georgia Institute of Technology.
+This article reprinted from materials provided by the University of Wisconsin-Madison.

 Below are listed the 12 most recent Feature Articles.

 To see the entire list of Feature Articles, visit the Feature Article Archive.